-The Department of Special Services within the Division of Public Safety offers free-of-charge RAD classes with the generous support of the Trustees' Council of Penn Women (TCPW), whose commitment and dedication to the safety and well-being of the Penn women's community enhances the quality of life for ALL members of the Penn community.
-Special Services provides separate courses for women and men.
-They also now offer a special DPS Kids Safety Day to teach children important information about how to deal with strangers, how to call for help and how to stay out of dangerous situations, to name a few.
+The Department of Special Services within the Division of Public Safety offers free-of-charge self-defense classes to ALL Penn affiliates.
+These self-defense trainings empower individuals through communication and physical defense.
+Special Services provides separate courses for women and men, private classes, and classes for nonbinary affiliates.
+They also offer a special DPS Kids Safety Day to teach children important information about how to deal with strangers, how to call for help and how to stay out of dangerous situations, to name a few.

 Special Virtual Sessions are now available.
 These sessions will cover many of the same topics and moves of our in-person classes only without the physical contact.
 All sessions will be held via Zoom.
 Please see below to register.

 If you have any questions or concerns, please contact Special Services at 215-898-4481 (215-898-6600 off-hours) or email Tracey Cardella at .